 In a sense, the subject matter of Vice is more topical than ever before and the film couldn’t have been released at a more opportune time.
 With President Donald J. Trump currently at the helm, our country is in an ongoing conversation about the power of the presidency and the consequences of political extremism.
 There are times when Vice feels like another left-wing hit piece.
 In the end, though, I found that my mind was sufficiently stimulated by the content and it encouraged me to think more critically about politics in general.
 You almost have to admire Cheney for being so determined, and ultimately successful, in his quest for power.
 Almost…

-I give Vice 4 stars.
+I give Vice four out of five stars.